cacilhas/montegasppa/docs/2022/06/spinel.md

 When the love of her life asked her to “stand very still” in order to “play a game,” she wasn’t able to question, trust was in her very inner nature.

 If you can take her place, feel it, you’ll see that it’s the cruellest harm anyone could’ve done to another.
-It was betrayal of trust.
+It was a betrayal of trust.

 Now take it for three times her lifetime in the Garden – or more… _Happily listen, happy to stay, happily watching her drift away._